tronprotocol/java-tron/TRON_Protobuf_Protocol_document.md

            }                       t

 +	Each transaction contains several TXInputs, TXOutputs and other related qualities.
-Input, transaction and head block all require signature.
+Input, transaction and block header all require signature.

      message `Transaction` contains `raw_data` and `signature`.
      `raw_data`: message `raw`.